JoshH6538/ESHL/README.md

 - All credentials stored in environment variables
 - Public API access returns only sanitized, non-sensitive data
-- CORS restricted to allowed origins (e.g., GitHub Pages)
+- CORS restricted to allowed origins

 ## Resources